edgedb/edgedb/doc/ref/schema/evolution.rst

             mapping: 11

-Adding the changes and running the migration command on the new schema we will get a new delta.
-This delta needs a name, say ``geo::v2``, and it has an implicit dependency on the previous delta of this module:
+Adding the changes and running the migration command on the new schema we will get a new migration.
+This migration needs a name, say ``geo::v2``, and it has an implicit dependency on the previous migration of this module: ``geo:v1``.
-``geo:v1``.

 Suppose we want to introduce further details and now want to add a ``mayor`` link for each ``City`` and this link will point to a concept